-Acne is a skin disorder that affects people across the globe.
-Each year, over 50 million Americans are affected by this ailment in varying degrees and according to The American Academy of Dermatology, acne is the most common skin condition in the United States.
+Each year, over 50 million Americans are affected by acne in varying degrees and according to The American Academy of Dermatology, acne is the most common skin condition in the United States.

 What Causes Acne? - The Role of Genetics

 Genetics can also have an effect on acne breakouts, and may be the reason some people are acne-prone while others are not.
 One of the top cited studies took a look at 458 pairs of identical twins and 1099 pairs of fraternal twins to study acne prevalence.
 They found that genes explained a significant 81 percent of the difference in acne prevalence, while the other 19 percent was explained by non-shared environmental factors.

 Yet another study took a look at the difference in rates of acne in first-degree relatives between patients and controls.
 The study used 204 acne patients, and 144 non-acne controls.
 Their study determined that having a first-degree relative who suffers from acne increases the risk of getting acne by four times.
 Genes play a role in several ways: firstly, they contribute to skin sensitivity.
 Acne-prone skin is more susceptible to oil production, and tends to shed and regenerate skin cells faster.
 Those prone to acne also exhibit strong inflammatory responses to skin irritants and bacteria in comparison to those who don’t have issues with acne.

 While acne has been linked to genetics, it might also be plausible that shared habits and culture contribute to incidence of acne, although there’s been no significant science behind that claim.